 According to Article 67(2) LFIP, applicants who are identified as "victims of torture, rape and other forms of psychological, physical or sexual violence" shall be provided appropriate treatment with a view to supporting them to heal after past experiences.
-However, as to the actual implementation of this commitment, guidance merely mentions that DGMM authorities may cooperate with relevant public institutions, international organisations and NGOs for this purpose.
+However, as to the actual implementation of this commitment, guidance merely mentions that PMM authorities may cooperate with relevant public institutions, international organisations and NGOs for this purpose.
 That said, the free health care coverage of international protection applicants would also extend to any mental health treatment needs of applicants arising from past acts of persecution.
 In any case, free health care coverage under the general health insurance scheme also extends to mental health services provided by public health care institutions.
 Provincial Directorates of Family and Social Policies also offer psychological assistance, although interpreters are not available in all of them.

-A number of NGOs also offer a range of psycho-social services in different locations around Turkey although capacity is limited.
-SGDD-ASAM, IKGV, Support to Life and Türk Kızılay are some of the NGOs providing psycho-social support in different cities across Turkey.
-Türk Kızılay Community Centre in Urfa has a new project in collabouration with UNICEF, DGMM and the Ministry of Health on empowering the mental health of refugees.
-Mental health centres will be established in Urfa and Ankara (pilot cities) then extended to 18 cities.
-As of April 2021 there were twelve community centers in Bursa, Izmir, Adana, Ankara, Kayseri, Konya, Gaziantep, Kahramanmaraş, Mersin, Şanlıurfa and two in Istanbul.
+A number of NGOs also offer a range of psychosocial services in different locations around Türkiye although capacity is limited.
+SGDD-ASAM, IKGV, Support to Life and Türk Kızılay are some of the NGOs providing psychosocial support in different cities across Türkiye.
+Türk Kızılay Community Centre in Şanlıurfa collaborates with UNICEF, PMM and the Ministry of Health on empowering the mental health of refugees.
+Mental health centres will be established in Şanlıurfa and Ankara (pilot cities) then extended to 18 cities.
+As of April 2021 there were twelve community centers in Bursa, İzmir, Adana, Ankara, Kayseri, Konya, Gaziantep, Kahramanmaraş, Mersin, Şanlıurfa and two in İstanbul.
 The teams consist of psychiatrists, clinical psychologists, child development specialists, psychiatric nurses and translators.